petervmeijgaard/vue-2-boilerplate/README.md

 $ npm install
 $ npm run dev
 ```
 Yes, that's it.
-Only a two commands.
+Only two commands!

-If you still think that's to much effort, you could also run:
+If you still think that's too much effort, you could also run:
 ``` bash
 $ npm i && npm run dev
 ```